Armed with influencers and lobbyists, TikTok goes on the offense on Capitol Hill

 In 2022 it spent more than $5.3 million on dispatching lobbyists to make its case, according to Open Secrets, a nonprofit that tracks lobbying spending.

-That was more than 10 times the $500,000 it spent in 2019 and put it in the same league as major Washington players Facebook and Google.
+That's nearly 20 times more than the $270,000 it spent in 2019 and puts it in the same league as major Washington players Facebook and Google.

 "In 2019, they spent essentially pennies on lobbying activity.
 And now they have spent the fourth most of any tech company lobbying Congress," said Sarah Bryner, research director for Open Secrets.